Doubled pawns: Types of doubled pawns

-The doubled pawns on the b-file are in the best situation, the f-file pawns are next.
-The h-file pawns are in the worst situation because two pawns are held back by one opposing pawn, so the second pawn has little value (Berliner 1999).
-See Chess piece relative value for more discussion.
+The doubled pawns on the b-file are in the best situation; the f-file pawns are next.
+Doubled h-file pawns are the worst possible scenario because two pawns are held back by one opposing pawn with no scope on the right of the board, so the second pawn has little value (Berliner 1999).
+For more discussion see Chess piece relative value.